See how much solar panels cost in your area

 In a PPA, you pay for the electricity generated by the leased system, which will vary from month to month.
 For example, if your utility charges you 16 cents per kWh, a solar lease company may offer you a rate of 12 cents per kWh.

-Both types of leases usually include an escalator which raises your monthly payment each year, typically by around 3%.
+Both types of leases usually include an escalator, which raises your monthly payment each year, typically by around 3%.
+It’s important to thoroughly read your TPO solar contract to understand if there is an escalator or not.

 So, in a fixed monthly lease, your monthly payment would be $100 for the first year, $103 per month in the second year, $106.09 the third year, and so forth.